timcsy/gymize/README.md

 ### Usage for Python 3

 1. Assign the `env_name`, which should be same as in the Unity.
 For example, `kart`.
+2. `file_name` is the path to the built Unity game, or leave `None` if using Unity Editor.
-2. Define the observation space in the format of [Gym Spaces](https://gymnasium.farama.org/api/spaces/).
+3. Define the observation space in the format of [Gym Spaces](https://gymnasium.farama.org/api/spaces/).
-3. Define the action space in the format of [Gym Spaces](https://gymnasium.farama.org/api/spaces/).
+4. Define the action space in the format of [Gym Spaces](https://gymnasium.farama.org/api/spaces/).
-4. Assign `render_mode='video'` if you want to record video from Unity, otherwise omit `render_mode`.
+5. Assign `render_mode='video'` if you want to record video from Unity, otherwise omit `render_mode`.
+6. Assign `views=['', ...]` if you want to record video from Unity, which given a list of view names, the empty string will be the default view, otherwise omit `views`.
-5. Make the Gymnasium or PettingZoo environment by the following commands:
+7. Make the Gymnasium or PettingZoo environment by the following commands:

 Single-Agent with Gymnasium API:
 ```